Lauren Hansen Avatar

 • Necessary add-ons for greater LMS functionality.

-Docebo is an extensible, AI-powered LMS.
+Docebo is an extensible, AI-powered learning management system.
 Companies may choose add-ons that enhance Docebo’s LMS product to:

 • Create and manage learning content.